theme-next/theme-next.org/source/docs/third-party-services/external-libraries/index.md

 #### Pangu Autospace Support

-{% exturl pangu.js https://github.com/vinta/pangu.js %} will automatically insert a blank space between all the Chinese characters and the hexagonal English numeric symbols on the page.
+[pangu.js](https://github.com/vinta/pangu.js) will automatically insert a blank space between all the Chinese characters and the hexagonal English numeric symbols on the page.

 {% tabs pangu %}
 <!-- tab Installation → -->